 Your best ideas won’t come out of a place of panic and worry.
 Eventually, you’ll need to curtail the panicked scrolling.
 Every time you refresh the WHO outbreak maps, it’s +1 for your anxiety level.

 Take a breath.
 We’re all in the same boat here.
 This is a deeply scary time.

 But if you can, take a moment to let a little light in.
 It is possible to reframe your perspective to opt-out of a recession mindset.

 Instead, make the conscious choice to look for opportunities around you.
 If you do this, you’ll be light years ahead of almost everyone else on the planet in terms of mental clarity.

 Ok, seriously go wash your hands one more time—then let’s do this.

-Building an Online Business in Quarantine
+How to Build an Online Business in Quarantine